AntonDavidson/Movie-Master/README.md

 - **Detailed Movie Information**: Provides movie details including summary, rating, language, and poster.
 - **MVVM Architecture**: Implements the MVVM pattern for a clean separation of concerns.
 - **Retrofit Integration**: Fetches movie data from the TMDB API.
-- **RoomDB Integration: Fetches favorite movie data from the local database and stores user preferences.
+- **RoomDB Integration**: Fetches favorite movie data from the local database and stores user preferences.
-- **Save to Favorites: Allows users to save movies to their favorites list.
+- **Save to Favorites**: Allows users to save movies to their favorites list.
 - **Smooth User Experience**: Ensures a responsive interface by using background threads.

-- ##API Reference
+- ## API Reference
 - This app utilizes the The Movie Database (TMDB) API to fetch movie data.

-- ##Conclusion
+- ## Conclusion
 This movie app showcases the use of Kotlin, MVVM architecture, and Retrofit to create a functional and user-friendly Android application.
 It integrates with The Movie DB API to display movie details in a clean and intuitive manner.
 Future enhancements are planned to expand functionality and improve user experience.